 The following is a list of the ingredients needed to prepare this recipe.
 For exact amounts and measurements, refer to the printable recipe card located near the bottom of this post.

 - Beef – I used sirloin steak for this dish, but you can use other cuts too.
-The key to a really good beef is one that has lots of marbling; it will keep the beef moist and tender.
+The key to really good beef is one that has lots of marbling; it will keep the beef moist and tender.

 - Garlic – Use fresh garlic for maximum flavour!